Victorian walnut stand - music cabinet from 1870

 Description

-Victorian, spiky nut, and after elevating to a rectangular top supported by 4 turned and carved stands below, the central level is a single cabinet with a brass ribbed panel lined with fabric and closing a single shelf, standing on original brass caster wheels.
+Victorian, spiky nut, and after elevating to a rectangular top supported by 4 turned and carved stands below, the central level is a single cabinet with a brass ribbed panel lined with fabric and closing a single shelf, standing on original brass cart wheels.
 This Victorian cabinet is in a wonderful original condition, ready to be placed in your home.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, during which the popular Biedermeier style prevailed.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 The most important aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details